-Comment: It is unclear why the instruments identified in terms of section 24I or section 24J should be specifically excluded from the inter-group relief because there is no mischief that may arise.
-In addition, it is uncertain as to why unrealised gains on interest-bearing assets and foreign exchange assets should be excluded as they are no different to any other trading stock or capital asset.
+It is unclear why the instruments identified in terms of section 24I or section 24J should be specifically excluded from the inter-group relief because there is no mischief that may arise.
+In addition, it is uncertain as to why unrealised gains interest-bearing assets and foreign exchange assets should be excluded as they are no different to any other trading stock or capital asset.

-Response: Not Accepted.
-The proposed amendment was intended to clarify the tax effect in the application of corporate rules regarding the transfer of exchange items and interest-bearing instruments and to give effect to the principle that exchange gains and losses arising until the effective date of the corporate restructuring transaction should be reflected in the taxable income of the transferor.
-In addition, interest-bearing assets and foreign exchange assets are different from trading stock or capital assets as their value are influenced by changes in interest rates and exchange rates.
+Not accepted.
+The proposed amendment was intended to clarify the tax effect in the application of corporate rules regarding the transfer of exchange items and interest bearing instruments and to give effect to the principle that exchange gains and losses arising until the effective date of the corporate restructuring transaction should be reflected in the taxable income of the transferor.
+In addition, interest-bearing assets and foreign exchange assets are different from trading stock or capital assets as they are taxed on an unrealised basis and their value is influenced by changes to interest rates and exchange rates.